-Some multilingual call centers opt to use the English language as their primary tongue for internal communication.
+Some multilingual call centers opt to use English as their primary business language and for internal communication.
 This often works, but you may still encounter a few hiccups.
 For instance, differences in accents, level of fluency, and problems in translations may make it difficult for employees to understand one another.

-But more importantly, clear communication isn’t just about the language.
+More importantly, however, clear communication isn’t just about the language.
 It’s often harder for multicultural teams to completely make sense of others’ messages due to differing beliefs, traditions, and life experiences.

 One team management strategy that would help you resolve this is to set project goals for the entire team.
 This would ensure that everyone is striving for the same objectives.

 Part of managing a multilingual call center team is ensuring that all employees’ needs—especially when it comes to training and work resources—are being met.
-However, using a single training module for a multicultural group often doesn’t work.
+Using a single training module for a multicultural group, unfortunately, often doesn’t work.
 Plenty of companies use this strategy as a cheaper alternative to conducting multiple coaching sessions for agents with different backgrounds.
 The latter, however, is far more effective.